openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 ## Other Demos/Samples

-For more samples and demos, you may visit pages below.
+For more samples and demos, visit pages below.
 You can review samples and demos by complexity or by usage, run the relevant application, and adapt the code for your use.

 [Samples](../OV_Runtime_UG/Samples_Overview.md)